Microchip-MPLAB-Harmony/reference_apps/apps/pic32mk_mcm_multi_motor/pic32mk_mcm_ multi_motor_foc/readme.md

 - Connect ICD4 with the connector P1 on the control board.
 - Power on.
 - Make sure that the LEDs D1, D2, D3 are all on, indicating the 12V, 5V, 3.3V are being supplied.
-- Open MPLAB X IDE.
-Open the demo project and set it as the main project.
+- Open the demo project( pic32mk_mcm_ multi_motor_foc/firmware/pic32mk_mcm_control_board.X) in MPLAB X IDE and set it as the main project.
-- Click "make and programm device main project".
+- Click "make and program device main project".

 ## Running/Tuning The Demo
 - To start the motor, click the SWx button on the control board, where x equals 1, 2, 3.